Depth of Field is one of the main creative tools in photography. It’s where you get to control what’s sharp and what’s not in your photos.

 In my next photography tips I’ll explain more about focal lengths and how you can add mood and alter perspective with them.
 Long lenses do more than just bring far off things closer you know.
 For more about this, watch the Using Long Camera Lenses video in our Photography Videos.

-Meanwhile if you’d like some help taking your photography to the next level, our Ultimate Beginners Course will get you going in the shortest possible time.
+Meanwhile if you’d like some help taking your photography to the next level, our Masterclass in Photography will get you going in the shortest possible time.

 Our wedding photography course download will teach you everything you need to know about photographing weddings.